Foundation / Corporation

 Dorchester Center for the Arts (DCA) and Maryland State Arts Council

-Grants ranging from $100 to $900 to Dorchester County, Maryland nonprofit organizations, government agencies, colleges, and universities to support arts programming in a range of disciplines.
-Funding may be requested in the areas of literary arts, music, film and media arts, dance, visual arts, theatre, folk, heritage, and traditional arts, and multi-disciplinary programs.
+Grants ranging from $100 to $900 to Dorchester County, Maryland nonprofit organizations, government agencies, and IHEs to support arts programming benefitting county residents.
+Eligible disciplines include visual arts, theatre, dance, music, literary arts, film and media arts, folk, traditional, and heritage, arts, and multidisciplinary arts.

 The Community Arts Grants Committee reviews each application according to the following guidelines: